ontimize/ontimize-boot/_pages/basics_autoconfigurators.md

 | engine | *database*, *file* | Indicates the engine that will be used for the report system (*file* for file system engine or *database* for database engine) |
 | base-path | *String* | The path where the report files will be stored (file system engine only) |

 The configuration of the reports system is done by setting up the necessary DAOs for that system.
-To see the configuration, see [this link](/ontimize-boot/v3/basics/reports/).
+To see the configuration, check [this link](/ontimize-boot/v3/basics/reports/).

 **Example**